Daqin: Christianity

 In later eras, starting in AD 550, as Syriac Christians settled along the Silk Road and founded mission churches, Daqin or Tai-Ch'in is also used to refer to these Christian populations rather than to Rome or the Roman church.
 So, for example, when the Taoist Emperor Wuzong of Tang closed Christian monasteries in the mid-9th century, the imperial edict commanded:

 The name "Daqin" for Rome was used on Chinese maps as late as the 16th century, such as the Sihai Huayi Zongtu.
 The identification of "Daqin" with the Western Roman Empire, Eastern Roman Empire, or the Church of the East varies with the era and context of the document.
 The Nestorian Stele erected in 781 in the Tang capital Chang'an contains an inscription that briefly summarizes the knowledge about Daqin in the Chinese histories written up to that point and notes how only the "luminous" religion (i.e. Christianity) was practiced there.

 Capital cities

+In the Hou Hanshu and the Weilüe, the chief city of Daqin is said to be more than 100 li around.
+It is described as being located near a river and having five palaces, with the king travelling to one of these palaces each day.
+Some scholars have identified in this description the city of Rome, the Tiber river and the Imperial residences of the Palatine hill.
+However, other scholars, including Hirth and Hoppál, identify it with Antioch.
+It has also been suggested that the capital of Daqin described in those works is a conflation of multiple cities, chiefly Rome, Antioch and Alexandria.